 Montessori is an educational approach developed by Italian physician and educator Maria Montessori in the early 1900’s.
 The Method is characterized by seeing all children as they truly are.
-Montessori provides an emphasis on independence, concentration, freedom within limits, and respect for the child’s natural psychological development.
+Montessori provides an emphasis on independence, concentration, freedom within limits, and respect for the child and their natural psychological development.
 The goal is to guide the fulfillment of the child to their highest potential - emotionally, physically, and intellectually.

 Currently, Montessori education is practiced in an estimated 20,000 schools worldwide, serving children from birth to eighteen years old from all different backgrounds.